- The instruction at 0x00007ff is a RAM-related error associated with system or third-party applications.

 - In the command line, type sfc /scannow.

-- Wait for the process to be completed.
+- Wait for the process to be completed and close the Command Prompt window.

 Alternatively, you can use proactive tools such as CCleaner or other PC cleaning tools to repair corrupt system files in Windows registry.